fbpx

 • Equipment: this factor is primarily related to cycling, but knowing how to shift, when to shift, and how to maintain your bike will make rides easier for you as well.

-If you can ride a bike at 20 mph or 32km/hour, you cannot take a trip and expect to finish a ride in 2 hours.
-First, you need to allow time to check directions as you go, and also stop to visit.
-No less than 4 hours should be allowed to do any of the hikes and rides we have in our programs on any day.
-Longer days will last as much as 8 hours, with stops and visits included.
+For example, if you can ride a bike at 20 mph (32 km/h), you should not expect to complete a ride in 2 hours.
+You need to factor in time for checking directions and making stops.
+We recommend allowing at least 4 hours for any of the hikes and rides in our programs on any given day.
+Longer days can last up to 8 hours, including stops and visits.

 Independence Rating